theodorosploumis/drupal-production-checklist/README.md

 ### 7. Production
 - [ ] Server: Change DNS
 - [ ] Drupal: Test all forms to send emails (if set to)
+- [ ] Other: Update LastPass passwords and links
+- [ ] Server: Move old 7.x site to a protected new subdomain

 ### 8. After launch
-- [ ] Server: Move old 7.x site to a protected new subdomain
+- [ ] Other: Give all the required passwords to the customer
-- [ ] Other: Update LastPass passwords and links
+- [ ] Other: Give all the required files and manuals to the customer, provide education
+- [ ] Other: Sing a Support contract with the customer
 - [ ] Other: Update project Documentation and internal company Documentation
 - [ ] Other: Generate internal report for company.
 Examples.
   - [ ] Google page speed results (compared to the old website)